Acupuncture in Fertility and Sterility

 Acupuncture and Blood Flow to Uterus and Ovaries

 Over 15 years ago a study from Sweden showed that a specific electro-acupuncture treatment technique improved blood flow to the uterus and ovaries.
 This is particularly useful for women who have compromised blood flow due to age, stress or one of many infertility diagnoses.
 A series of these specific treatments are given during the 6-12 weeks leading up to IVF, IUI or a natural cycle.
 Several studies have since combined this treatment series with the embryo transfer treatments to see if the combination yielded even better results.
 Clinically, this is the preferred method of treating infertility with acupuncture.
 If a series of treatments begin early on, the patient will not only have better blood flow to the developing eggs and endometrial lining, but will feel more relaxed and decrease the negative physical effects of stress so they are better prepared for a healthy conception and pregnancy.
-Here you start to see the beginnings of the idea that acupuncture can assist the quality of the IVF cycle and not just be an adjunct treatment at embryo transfer.

 Reduction of blood flow impedance in the uterine arteries of infertile women with electro-acupuncture.
 Stener-Victorin E, etal Human Reproduction 1996; 11:1314-1317.
 This study showed that after 8 specific acupuncture treatments blood flow through the uterine arteries was markedly increased and the beneficial effect lasted longer than 2 weeks.